ndersorn/ndersorn/README.md

 - 👋 Hi, I’m @ndersorn
 - 👀 I’m interested in coding and electronics!
-- 🌱 I’m currently learning to struturize my coding
+- 🌱 I’m currently looking into Rust and some xfce/gtk3 customization
-- 💞️ I’m looking to collaborate on something private for development reasons
+- 💞️ I’m looking to collaborate on something usefull
-- 📫 How to reach me at ndersorn@outlook.dk